 Through set projects students learn about different cultures, techniques and processes, which will enable them to access the GCSE course.

 At GCSE level students are given a wide range of creative experiences.
 During the course students will:

-During the course students will create work in a range of the following disciplines: drawing and painting, mixed media, 3D and ICT.
+During the course students will create work in a range of the following disciplines: drawing and painting, mixed media, and 3D.

 Students will have the opportunity to develop a portfolio of work both in class and through regular homework tasks which encourage independent skill development.